niklaskks/api-docs/source/includes/_content_projects.md

 In the example you have to exchange `{CP_ID}` with a valid Content Project ID.

 <aside class="warning">
-In the event of deleting a content project ALL Objects and generated content is also deleted!
+In the event of deleting a content project ALL Objects and generated content are also deleted!
 The API does not ask for conformation, but immediately executes the request!
 </aside>